 Recombination mechanisms represent a typical case where such corrections are needed.
-They decide how fast the charge carrier population in the valence and conduction bands reaches their equilibrium values after a disturbance.
+They decide how fast the charge carrier populations in the valence and conduction bands reach their equilibrium values after a disturbance.
 For every recombination mechanism there is also a corresponding generation mechanism to consider.

-Ordinary band-to-band recombination, either direct (by emitting a photon) or indirect (via trapping levels or by emitting a phonon and a photon) are probably the most well-described textbook cases because they are usually very fast.
-However, ordinary thermal generation, for example, require the energy of many photons to excite a charge carrier and is a slow, but actually very intricate process.
+Ordinary band-to-band recombination, either direct (by emitting a photon) or indirect (via trapping levels or by emitting a phonon and a photon) are probably the most well-described textbook cases because they are usually very fast and strong interactions.
+Transitions within ions placed in a crystalline or glassy host rely on similar theories.
+However, ordinary thermal generation, for example, requires the energy of many phonons/photons to excite a charge carrier and is a slow and intricate process.

-Other mechanisms, like Auger recombination, can be both fast and complicated.
-Here a single particle description is not sufficient.
+Other mechanisms, like Auger recombination, can also be fast, but here a single particle description is not sufficient.
 The inverse of Auger recombination is impact ionization.
 Being non-radiative transitions, the Auger mechanisms are detrimental to semiconductor laser operation, as the population in higher energy levels is depleted without producing radiation.
 Other higher order effects can be mixed into the bare Auger processes, such as virtual phonon emission, which may influence Auger recombination rates by as much as 30%.